Edwina Currie

-Edwina Currie (born 13 October 1946) is a British writer, broadcaster and former politician, serving as Conservative Party Member of Parliament for South Derbyshire from 1983 until 1997.
+Edwina Currie (née Cohen; born 13 October 1946) is a British writer, broadcaster and former politician, serving as Conservative Party Member of Parliament for South Derbyshire from 1983 until 1997.
 She was a Junior Health Minister for two years, resigning in 1988 during the salmonella-in-eggs controversy.

 By the time Currie lost her seat as an MP in 1997, she had begun a new career as a novelist and broadcaster.
 She is the author of six novels, and has also written four works of non-fiction.
 In September 2002, the publication of Currie's Diaries (1987–92) caused a sensation, as they revealed a four-year affair with colleague (and later Prime Minister) John Major between 1984 and 1988.
-Currie's record as Junior Health Minister was heavily scrutinised in the 2010s, and to a lesser extent at the time, for her decision to hire Jimmy Savile as chairman of Broadmoor Psychiatric Hospital, where it is now known he molested and raped mentally unstable patients.
+Currie's record as Junior Health Minister was heavily scrutinised in the 2010s, and to a lesser extent at the time, for her decision to appoint Jimmy Savile as chairman of Broadmoor Psychiatric Hospital, where it is now known he molested and raped mentally unstable patients.
 Currie previously expressed her "full confidence" in him.

-Currie remains an outspoken public figure, with a reputation for being "highly opinionated," and currently earns her living as an author and media personality.
+Currie remains an outspoken public figure, with a reputation for being "highly opinionated", and currently earns her living as an author and media personality.

-Early life
+Early life and education

 Currie was born in south Liverpool to an Orthodox Jewish family, who "disowned her when she married a non-Jewish accountant".
-She herself is not particularly religious, stating in a February 2000 interview that she found "religious mumbo jumbo hard to swallow in any faith".
-She went to the Liverpool Institute High School for Girls in Blackburne House, in the Canning area of Liverpool, where she was Deputy Head Girl.
+She is not particularly religious, stating in a February 2000 interview that she found "religious mumbo jumbo hard to swallow in any faith".
+She was educated at the Liverpool Institute High School for Girls in Blackburne House, in the Canning area of Liverpool.

-Currie studied philosophy, politics and economics at St Anne's College, Oxford, where she was taught by Gabriele Taylor.
-Subsequently, she gained an MA in economic history from the London School of Economics.
+Currie studied philosophy, politics and economics (PPE) at the University of Oxford, where she was an undergraduate student at St Anne's College, Oxford, and was a scholar.
+She was taught by Gabriele Taylor.
+Subsequently, she gained a Master of Science (MSc) degree in economic history from the London School of Economics.